 2.3.1.
-Policy switches
+Policy extensions

-Policy switches are clearly marked in the spine.
-They have the word "switch" for the years when they are defined and n/a otherwise.
-Switchable policies can be turned ON or OFF through the run dialog box without changing the model itself.
-In the baseline a switchable policy is set to its default (ON or OFF) as specified in this documentation and in the comments in the model.
+Policy extensions can be turned ON or OFF through the run dialog box without changing the model itself.
+In the baseline a policy extension is set to its default (ON or OFF) as specified in this documentation and in the in the model, (country tools - set switches).

-The Latvian model has two switchable policies: UAA\lv and BTA\lv.
-The former allows choosing between two alternative approaches to pensions' uprating.
+The Latvian model has three policy extensions: UAA, BTA and MWA.
+The first one allows choosing between two alternative approaches to pensions' uprating.
 By default, pensions (poatx, pditx, psutx) are uprated according to pension indexation rules (see Section 1.3.2 for details).
 As an alternative, pensions can be uprated according to the average growth of pensions.
-The second switch is adjustment for take-up of paternity benefit (bfapl\s).
+The second extension is adjustment for take-up of paternity benefit (bfapl_s).
 If the adjustment is OFF - full take up is simulated.
 This means all fathers of newly born babies will take up paternity leave of 10 days (if eligible).
 In reality, many fathers in Latvia do not apply for paternity benefit.
 If the adjustment is ON (which is the default) the benefit will be simulated only to those fathers who have the benefit in the input data.
+The last extension is for the simulation of minimum wage, see section 2.3.3